Stark State College

-Stark State College (Stark State) is a public community college in Stark County, Ohio.
+Stark State College (Stark State) is a public community college near North Canton, Ohio, United States.
 The college offers 230 majors, options, one-year certificates, and career enhancement certificates.
+As of fall 2025, the enrollment was 10,390.
 Approximately 4,000 noncredit students are enrolled in continuing education and contract training activities.
-As of fall 2024, the enrollment was 10,161.

 History

 Clayton G. Horn, Samuel Krugliak, and Ralph Regula were the leading figures in the founding of Stark State College in 1960.
 The founding President was Fred A Yenny.
 The college originally was named Stark County Technical Institute and over the years, renamed Stark State Technical Institute and Stark Technical College.
 In 1996, the college was renamed Stark State College of Technology and, most recently, renamed as Stark State College.

 The college introduced its first new logo in 57 years on January 17, 2017.
 Stark State called the new logo, "a contemporary image intended to resonate with prospective students, now and into the future."